paritytech/polkadot-sdk/modules/messages/README.md

 transaction is received, we call the `pay_reward()` method, passing the range of delivered messages.
 You may use the [`pallet-bridge-relayers`](../relayers/) pallet and its [`DeliveryConfirmationPaymentsAdapter`](../relayers/src/payment_adapter.rs) adapter as a possible implementation.
-It allows you to pay fixed reward for relaying the message and some its portion for confirming delivery.
+It allows you to pay fixed reward for relaying the message and some of its portion for confirming delivery.

 ### I have a Messages Module in my Runtime, but I Want to Reject all Outbound Messages.
 What shall I do?